 While VIPERS focuses on the comprehension aspect of reading, all children have opportunities throughout the week to develop their decoding skills in small group activities and 1-1 with an adult with the aim for our children to become independent, fluent readers.

 Having been exposed to high quality discussion and ‘rich talk’ conversations about their class book in their daily VIPERS sessions, our children are well prepared to explore different techniques for writing.
 At St Antony’s we plan and teach writing lessons that encourage the children to be immersed in the whole writing experience.
-Starting with a creative hook, the children are shown how to plan, draft, edit and publish their writing.
+Starting with a creative hook, the children learn how to plan, draft, edit and publish their writing with the purpose and audience of the writing at the centre of each stage of the writing process.

 Grammar and Spelling

 Grammar and Spelling play a vital role in the writing experience.
-Spelling is taught throughout the week but begins with a dedicated lesson on Monday in which the children learn how to apply a specific spelling rule.
-This links seamlessly to our handwriting scheme (Nelson’s handwriting).
+Spelling begins with a dedicated lesson on Monday in which the children learn how to apply a specific spelling rule.
+The spelling rule is revisited throughout the week and is seamlessly linked to our handwriting scheme (Nelson’s handwriting).
 Children will receive their weekly spelling list in their diaries and these will be tested each week.

 How Can I Help My Child with Spelling?